grafana/terraform-provider-grafana/README.md

 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
-This should be
+In order to run the full suite of acceptance tests on a local Grafana server,
-performed before merging or opening pull requests.
+run `make testacc`.
+This should be performed before merging or opening pull
+requests.

 ```sh
 $ GRAFANA_URL=http://localhost:3000 GRAFANA_AUTH=admin:admin make testacc